psthomas/psthomas.github.io/_posts/2018-08-15-network-model.md

 ## Places to Intervene in a System

-Finally, here's a fascinating quote from an [article](http://donellameadows.org/archives/leverage-points-places-to-intervene-in-a-system/) I came across discussing the best places to intervene in a system:
+Finally, here's a quote from an interesting [article](http://donellameadows.org/archives/leverage-points-places-to-intervene-in-a-system/) discussing the best places to intervene in a system:

 > **Places to Intervene in a System** (in increasing order of effectiveness)
 9. Constants, parameters, numbers (subsidies, taxes, standards).